chionglai/cpp/README.md

 ```

 ### Python
 Before building the Python wrapper, the C++ library needs to be built.
-Then The Python wrapper can be built and installed, i.e.
+Then, the Python wrapper can be built and installed, i.e.
 ```
 cmake .
 make